awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

    cat system/runtime.log | grep 'ERROR'
    ```

-   You can also look in your user lambda log for any errors:
+   You can also look in your user\-defined Lambda function log for any errors:

    ```
    cat user/your-region/your-account-id/lambda-function-name.log | grep 'ERROR'